Welcome to

 • We aim to provide practical strategies that empowers clients with knowledge and skills to take charge and create true change.

-• Lorren Wright (She/her)
+Lorren Wright (She/her) - Currently welcoming new clients

 Having worked in the public mental health system for a number of years, Lorren’s expertise lies within the assessment and treatment of adolescents and adults presenting with a broad range of issues, including mood disorders, anxiety disorders, past trauma, personality disorders, suicidal ideation, non-suicidal self-injury, adolescent issues and parenting concerns.

 Lorren uses a client- centred and non-judgmental approach to promote a sense of empowerment and self-efficacy in her clients.
 Along with evidence based treatment strategies, her work focuses on creating nurturing relationships, and fostering meaningful insight to produce lasting therapeutic change.
-She offers individualised treatment plans, utilizing a range of therapeutic approaches, including Cognitive Behaviour Therapy (CBT), Compassion Focused Therapy, Acceptance and Commitment Therapy (ACT), Eye Movement Desensitization Reprocessing (EMDR), Circle of Security and Dialectical Behaviour Therapy (DBT) informed care.
-Lorren is passionate about working therapeutically with adolescents and their families to enhance communication and family functioning, and assist young people to develop a positive relationship with their emotions.
+She offers individualised treatment plans, utilizing a range of therapeutic approaches, including Cognitive Behaviour Therapy (CBT), Compassion Focused Therapy, Metacognitive therapy, Eye Movement Desensitization Reprocessing (EMDR), Circle of Security and Dialectical Behaviour Therapy (DBT) informed care.

 Her qualifications include:

-· Masters of Clinical Psychology
+- Masters of Clinical Psychology

-· Board Approved Supervisor
+- Board Approved Supervisor

-· Registration with Australian Health Practitioner Regulation Agency (AHPRA)
+- Registration with Australian Health Practitioner Regulation Agency (AHPRA)

-· Member of the Australian Psychological Society (MAPS)
+- Member of the Australian Psychological Society (MAPS)

-• Dr Leigh Plummer (She/Her)
+Dr Leigh Plummer (She/Her) - Currently welcoming new clients

 “What we don’t need in the midst of struggle is shame for being human” – Brene Brown